cps-sei/dmplc/docs/tutorial/README.txt

 team only synchronizes within itself, not with nodes from another team.

+examples-09e: Like example-09c but region variables are accessed by the asynchronous WAYPOINT thread and a (local) proximity detector flag is computed.
+Only this flag is read by the synchronous COLLISION_AVOIDANCE thread.
+This means that the only group variable accessed by the synchronous thread is "lock" which means that each team only synchronizes within itself, not with nodes from another team.

 example-10: This is like example-09 but we have three groups instead of 2, to further demonstrate concepts in GBAC, e.g., how groups can overlap.